MindscapeHQ/raygun4maui/README.md

 An exception needs to be thrown in order for its stack trace to be populated.
 If the exception is created manually no stack trace data is collected.

 ### Other examples
-For aditional examples on how to use the Raygun4Net client object refer to its deticated instructions [here](https://github.com/MindscapeHQ/raygun4net/tree/master/Mindscape.Raygun4Net.NetCore)
+For aditional examples on how to use the `RaygunClient` object refer to the [Raygun4Net.NetCore  documentation](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/)
 ## ILogger logging
+Raygun4Maui will automatically send any logger logs to Raygun.

-To make a log entry, acquire the reference to the ILogger services that your MAUI app maintains:
+To make a log entry, obtain the reference to the ILogger services that your MAUI app maintains:

 ``` c#
 ILogger logger = Handler.MauiContext.Services.GetService<ILogger<MainPage>>();
 ```

 You may now invoke the various ILogger log methods from the logger object accordingly.
-This uses the same `RaygunClient` object accessible from RaygunMauiClient.Current
+This uses the same `RaygunClient` object accessible from `RaygunMauiClient.Current`

 ```c#
 logger.LogInformation("Raygun4Maui.SampleApp.TestLoggerErrorsSent: {MethodName} @ {Timestamp}", "TestLogInformation", DateTime.UtcNow.ToString("yyyy-MM-dd HH:mm:ss"));